A Guide to Digital Asset Trading

 Cryptocurrency

-Cryptocurrencies act as virtual currencies whose transactions are recorded on the blockchain.
+Cryptocurrencies act as virtual currencies in which transactions are recorded on the blockchain.
 Blockchains are secured by cryptographic algorithms that require solving complex math problems.
 The value of a cryptocurrency is determined by the market participants who trade in the asset, also known as supply and demand.
 Out of the many types of crypto, the most-traded coins are usually Bitcoin and Ethereum, which also hold the biggest market caps.

 Stablecoins